Category Archives: blog

 Fruitbots, a JS bot challenge

 Last week I discovered Fruitbots, a JavaScript bot challenge created by the Scribd staff.
-Like every good challenge of its type, it features simple rules and a clear bot API, also it can be scripted in 4 languages: Python, Lua, Ruby and JavaScript.
+Like every good challenge of its type, it features simple rules and a clear bot API.
+It can also be scripted in 4 languages: Python, Lua, Ruby and JavaScript.

 The Fruitbots world is a board with different kind of fruits lying around.
 The goal is to collect more fruits than the opponent bot, of many types as possible.